-1. Stiff Tie.
+- 1. Stiff Tie.
 The Non-Stop Wall Tie-In Bracket is an example of a stiff tie.
-It restrains the towers from moving toward, or away from, the wall.
-A stiff tie could also consist of two tension ties pulling in opposite directions, such as guy ropes.

-2. Tension Tie.
+It restrains the towers from moving toward and away from, the wall.
+A stiff tie could also consist of two tension ties pulling in opposite directions, such as guy ropes. - 2.
+Tension Tie.
 A tension tie pulls, but does not push, the scaffold structure.
 An example of a tension tie would be a guy wire constructed of wire rope and wire rope clamps.
-Tension ties must be capable of withstanding a force of 1,690 pounds.

-3. Diagonal Tie.
+Tension ties must have a break strength of no less than 800 pounds. - 3.
+Diagonal Tie.
 A diagonal tie restrains the scaffold from movement parallel to the wall.
-It can be a stiff tie or a 2 tension ties installed between the scaffold structure and the building, pulling at least 45 degrees in the horizontal plane.
+It can be a stiff tie or a 2 tension ties installed between the scaffold structure and the building, pulling no more than 45 degrees in the horizontal plane.